top of page

 1. Determine Your Organisation's Needs

-Though a four-day workweek might sound ideal, is it plausible, considering the nature of your business or what your staff want?
+Though a four-day workweek might sound ideal, is it practical for your business or what your staff actually wants?

-While a four-day workweek might seem like a great incentive to offer workers, four day work weeks might clash with your business practices and expectations.
+While a four-day workweek might seem like a great incentive to offer workers, four day work weeks might conflict with your business practices and expectations.

 2. Ask Your Staff What They Want

-Other than three-days off work weekly, employees might crave different rewards or types of workplace flexibility.
-Additionally, not everyone will want longer weekends if it means overexerting themselves or working at an uncomfortably accelerated pace to meet deadlines.
-You might also discover that your staff work five days anyway to keep up with deadlines, which defeats the point of a four day work week anyway.
+Other than three-days off work weekly, employees might value different rewards or types of workplace flexibility.
+Additionally, not everyone will want longer weekends if it means burning themselves out to meet tighter deadlines.
+You might also discover that your staff work five days anyway just to keep up, which defeats the point of a four day work week.

 How Far Away Are We From Achieving a Four-Day Workweek?

-A four day work week signals excellent strides toward achieving greater work flexibility and freedom, but it might not be the silver bullet for everyone.
+A four day work week signals excellent strides toward achieving greater work flexibility and freedom, but it might not be the silver bullet you're looking for.

 Exercising caution is crucial.
-Though numerous countries and thousands of companies might have four day work weeks, it's yet to be widely practised and far from a one-size-fits-all model.
+Though numerous countries and thousands of companies might have four day work weeks, it's yet to be widely practised and far from a perfect model.

-That being said, now is the best time to experiment with four day work trials.
+That being said, now's the best time to experiment with four day work trials.
 The pandemic has opened our minds to new working methods following months of forced WFH situations.

 At the same time, lockdowns and hybrid working have redefined our collective thoughts on productivity.
 Being productive doesn't mean a five-day week under constant surveillance, and that's why four-day workweeks in this business climate have a genuine chance of transitioning from an abstract concept into a reality.